Nevenall/sufficient-reason/System/Paradox (working).md

 ## Paradox

-  Paradox is an expression of reality's resistance to being manupulated by the awakened.
+  Paradox is an expression of reality's resistance to being manipulated by the awakened.
 It accumulates as a Complication which hinders workings; it weaves its way into spells as flaws and unintended consequences; and sometimes paradox explodes in a reality bending backlash against a mage that can scar, twist, or trap them in a bubble of strange reality known as Quiet.

   Paradox can be generated only when an enlightened will is invoked to affect changes in reality.
 It's created in the smallest way from spoilers rolled on magickal actions, and in a more serious way from attempting vulgar magick, but the most dangerous cause of paradox is failing a magickal action.